ATHIFAHS/BI-Analyst-Project-1/README.md

 ![Screenshot 2025-05-31 204548](https://github.com/user-attachments/assets/b2cfc954-9aa0-4365-ae98-11912c9f2cb3)

 ### Product Performance
-- **Order quantities**:
-- **Total sales**:
+- **Order quantities**: 44.6% of the company's orders came from eBooks and training videos, indicating high consumer interest in digital content.
+It was characterized by an increase in orders for eBooks from 2020 to 2021, along with a decrease in orders for other products.
+- **Total sales**: 70% of the company's sales come from robots and drones, indicating a growing interest in aerial technology.
+This is inversely proportional to the number of orders, as eBooks are low-priced products.
+- The analysis indicates a clear hierarchy in sales and order quantities among various product categories, with Robots leading in total sales and eBooks topping in order quantity.

 ![Screenshot 2025-05-31 221834](https://github.com/user-attachments/assets/0ed1f422-d51f-4764-ab48-fe3ebcaf3691)

 ### City Comparison

 ## Recommendations
-Based on the insights and findings above, we would recommend the marketing team to consider the following:
+Based on the insights and findings above, we would recommend marketing team consider the following: